andrew-d/bbuild/README.md

 If you don't have a CA certificate bundle, or you can't install one, you can get one from the curl website at: http://curl.haxx.se/docs/caextract.html

-### ht

-On Linux, the appropriate terminal information must be present.
-On some versions of Linux (e.g. Debian Jessie), the information may be in a different place - you can use the `TERMINFO` environment variable to specify the correct
-location: `TERMINFO=/lib/terminfo ./ht`

 ### nmap

 In order to do script scans, Nmap must know where the various Lua files live.